desklabs/Desk-CSV-Importer/README.md

 Installation
 ------------

 There are a few requirements we should check before proceeding.
-The instructions differ depending on which OS you are using.

 OSX
 ---

-If you are using OSX, you already have Ruby installed.
-However, I recommend using a system called RVM to allow you to have multiple versions of Ruby.
+Since you are using OSX, you already have Ruby installed.
+However, I recommend using a system called RVM to allow you to have multiple versions of Ruby and keep your project dependencies (gemsets) separate.

 ### RVM